Fitzgerald micropolitan area, Georgia

-The Fitzgerald Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in Georgia, anchored by the city of Fitzgerald.
+The Fitzgerald Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of one county in Georgia, anchored by the city of Fitzgerald.
+The area also included Irwin County until the 2023 OMB statistical area updates when the county was removed.

 As of the 2000 census, the area had a population of 27,415 (though a July 1, 2009 estimate placed the population at 27,653).